 6. Brick Backsplashes

 Brick backsplashes have grown in popularity over the past few years.
-With its various shades of rust, bricks work fantastically when juxtaposed with crisp white color contrasts.
+With their various shades of rust, bricks work fantastically when juxtaposed with crisp white color contrasts.
 Bricks also offer a lot of versatility and work excellently in a multitude of design themes.
 A backsplash made of brick material would be perfectly appropriate in industrial, modern, and contemporary bathrooms and could even be worked into and seamlessly blended within shabby chic, cottage, and transitional styles.

-Pros: Versatility means it can be dressed up or down and used for an old world feel or to accent contemporary settings; easy to install; affordable.
+Pros: Versatility means it can be dressed up or down and used for an old-world feel or to accent contemporary settings; easy to install; affordable.

 Cons: Hard to cut; requires a specially designated saw for cutting; can prove to be difficult to match due to the multiple hues found in bricks; hard to clean; Absorbent and highly porous

 Window backsplashes are a relatively new design concept that has been readily embraced by home decorators.
 The growing popularity of window backsplashes can be attributed to their many benefits in terms of creating airy and open settings.